PaulleDemon/SHomes/readme.md

 # SHOME

 This project helps to change your room ambience according to the user using facial recognition.
+This is just a prototype not a complete product.
+Read the code and modify it according to your needs.

 We make use of facial-recognition library to detect faces, currently the `face_location` model is set to 'cnn'. which can be slow, but more accurate, where as hog is less accurate but fast.